-I realise it has nothing to do with food, but the domain name kind of stuck as the blog evolved.
-I still love it though because it has such a nice story behind it.
-This is my opportunity to name-drop a little, so please indulge me and read on.
+It’s ridiculous, I am aware.
+The search engines disregard me and people give me a skew eyeball when I tell them about it!
+It has nothing to do with food, but the name kind of stuck as the blog evolved and I refuse to change it.
+It has such a nice story behind it and this is my opportunity to name-drop a little, so please indulge me and read on.

 After qualifying as a chef and moving to the UK, I worked at Heston Blumenthal’s Fat Duck Experimental Kitchen in Bray.
 I spent 3.5 years there, working with such a talented team – my words to describe the special experience over those years would not give it any justice.
 My role in the early days involved dish development (I fondly recall a project where I had to make bubblegum from scratch.
 It had to look like spaghetti and taste like apples!) and recipe testing & styling.
 Over the years, it evolved into a recipe editing and media project management role.
 Now, as a self-employed consultant, I am very fortunate because I still get to see my homies at the Duck several times a month as I consult as the Group’s content editor (non-Keto related, obvs).
 You can read a bit more about my professional career since then here.

 Anyway, to cut a fat story thin, most mornings at The Fat Duck’s Experimental Kitchen, the development chef team would meet to have various brainstorm sessions to unleash creativity.

 This was around the time the phrase “brainstorm” was frowned upon and soon became known as “mind-dumping” (my new favourite phrase.)